MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/azure-file-copy.md

 and more.

 > [!NOTE]
-> If you are using Azure File copy task version 3 or below refer to [this](./azure-file-copy-version3.md).
+> The latest version on the Azure File Copy task uses AzCopy V10.
+If you are using Azure File copy task version 3 or below, which uses AzCopy V7 refer to [this](./azure-file-copy-version3.md).

 When the target is Azure VMs, the files are first copied to an automatically generated Azure blob container